mixpanel/docs/pages/docs/data-structure/user-profiles.md

 **Updating numeric user profile property**

-- `$add` - Increments or decrements a numeric user profile property <i>(not supported in group profiles)</i>.
+- `$add` - Increments or decrements a numeric user profile property *(not supported in group profiles)*.
 To increment, pass in a positive numeric value, and to decrement pass in a negative numeric value.
 If the property does not yet exist, it will set the value passed in as the initial value.

 **Updating list profile property**

 - `$union` - Merges a given value or list into a [List](/docs/data-structure/property-reference#list) data type profile property and ensures there are no duplicate values.
-- `$append` - Appends a value to the end of a [List](/docs/data-structure/property-reference#list) data type user profile property <i>(not supported in group profiles)</i>.
+- `$append` - Appends a value to the end of a [List](/docs/data-structure/property-reference#list) data type user profile property *(not supported in group profiles)*.
 Does not check for duplicate values.
 - `$remove` - Removes a value from a [List](/docs/data-structure/property-reference#list) data type profile property.

 **Removing profile properties**